A train driver has lost his unfair dismissal claim and ordered to pay costs after being sacked for safety breaches.

 “Now he’s left with no job, no compensation, and a big bill for his former employer’s legal costs.”

-For specialist help and advice, please call our team at Fair Work Claims today on
+Please call our specialist team at Fair Work Claims today on

-To connect with us, please follow us on:
+To connect with us, please follow us on

-Fair Work Claims is a private consultancy and advocacy firm with no affiliation to any government agency, commission or tribunal.
+We are a private consultancy and advocacy firm with no affiliation to any government agency, commission or tribunal.